 Not exactly.
 While I was at TiVo, our family got TiVo prototypes while still under development.
 TiVo believes that the best testing is from employees’ families, so that when something isn’t working they feel the pain.
 I definitely felt the pain when one of the weekly take-home software builds didn’t work.
 “Dad, the TiVo’s broken again!”
 “Dad, why can’t I watch my show?”
 Now that I’ve left TiVo, I’m back to paying for service, and using released software.
 It works a lot better.

 How did you become Backblaze’s first external customer?

 I’ve always been a little paranoid about backing up computers.
 Back when Backblaze was started, I was pretty good about backing up my data once a month or so to CDs, but not very good at keeping a recent copy offsite in case the house burned down.
-When I heard from Brian Wilson that he was starting Backblaze and that it was ready for customers I jumped on it.
+When I heard from Brian Wilson that he was starting Backblaze and that it was ready for customers, I jumped on it.
 I’ve been a customer ever since.
 So far, I’ve been lucky and haven’t needed to restore files from Backblaze.
-It does give be peace of mind knowing that even if all my disk drives at home explode, my data is still safe.
+It does give me peace of mind knowing that even if all my disk drives at home explode, my data is still safe.

 Why do you live in Indiana?

 Nine years ago my wife and I decided we were tired of the congestion in the Bay Area and moved from Santa Cruz to Columbus, Indiana.
 For me it means telecommuting, but with modern tools that’s not a problem.
 The rush hour traffic here lasts about 10 minutes, and means you have to wait one extra cycle at the main traffic light.

 A city of 40,000 people is just the right size for me.
 It’s big enough that there’s always something interesting going on, and I love being able to go out to eat, go to a movie, or whatever, without having to worry about traffic or crowds.
 When I go downtown, I always run into somebody I know.